Polynesian Dog: History and distribution

 The distribution of Polynesian dogs on other islands was somewhat patchy.
 Islands like Mangareva, Tokelau and the Marquesas possessed domesticated dog populations after initial settlement that went extinct before the arrival of European explorers.
 On Easter Island, no evidence or traces of dogs have been found in middens around the island or in the oral tradition of the Rapa Nui people.
 They were virtually absent from Western Polynesia (i.e., Samoa and Tonga) by the time Europeans arrived.
 However, dogs brought on European ships were recognized by the natives when they were introduced as items of trade, indicating a universal cultural recognition of dogs across the islands.
-While Māori brought dogs to New Zealand, the Moriori had no dogs in the Chatham Islands at the time of European discovery.
+While Māori brought dogs to New Zealand, the Moriori had no dogs in the Chatham Islands at the time of European arrival.

 Relationship to humans

 The Polynesians raised dogs for companionship and food.
 Along with domesticated pigs and chickens, dog meat was an important animal protein source for the human populations of Polynesia.
 For the most part, they were fed a vegetarian diet of either breadfruits, coconuts, yams or poi made from taro, while the larger Kurī predominantly subsisted on a diet of fish.

 They never became feral because of the scarcity of food in the native forests.
 The diet and environment of the islands resulted in a dog with small stature and a docile disposition, and European explorers described them as lazy.
 They were said to rarely bark, but would howl occasionally.

 The distinct breeds of the Polynesian Dog became extinct between the 19th and early 20th centuries due to interbreeding with introduced European dog breeds; the declining consumption of dog meat was another contributing factor.